Dipesh30/MINST-Dataset-Model/README.md

 3. **Flatten Layer**: To convert the 2D matrix into a 1D vector.
 4. **Dense Layers**: For final classification.

-You can find the model architecture details in `src/model.py`.

 ## Training the Model

 To train the model, follow these steps: